 Apart from the “Gong Gong” dish, I also ordered another shellfish delight which is stir-fry clam in a dry curry & chilli-like paste that resembles Rendang.

 You can really taste the richness from the chilli & its fragrant curry leaves that are used to whip up this dish!

 The meat of the clam retains the moisture while yet chewy, and goes well with a bowl of white rice!

 Last but not least, the highlight of this trip was the chilli crab dish!

+The Asian crab recipe, a culinary gem that I stumbled upon during my visit, added an extraordinary dimension to the dining experience.
 The crab is freshly caught from the deep sea, and I was so lucky to be able to grab my hands on the last few flower crab that was available on my day of visit, catching the admiration of those who have yet to order.

 The crab came immersed with rich, tasty & sweet chilli sauce gravy all over it, producing a fragrant aroma that is so mouthwatering.

 The crab itself was still manageable to some extent of peeling off the shell to reveal that unbelievable fresh tasting meat, and was complimented well by the chilli sauce gravy that reminded me so much of our Uniquely Singapore’s Chilli Crab dish!